superlinked/VectorHub/docs/use_cases/node2vec.md

 ## Introduction

 Different types of information, like words, pictures, and connections between things, show us different sides of the world.
 Relationships, especially, are interesting because they show how things interact and create networks.
-In this article, we'll talk about how we can use these relationships to understand and describe things in a network better.
+In this post, we'll talk about how we can use these relationships to understand and describe things in a network better.

 We're diving into a real-life example to explain how entities can be turned into vectors using their connections, a common practice in machine learning.
 The dataset we're going to work with is the a subset of the Cora citation network.
 It comprises 2708 scientific papers (nodes) and the connections indicate citations between them.
-Each paper has a BoW (Bag-of-Words) descriptor.
+Each paper has a BoW (Bag-of-Words) descriptor containing 1433 words.
 The challenge at hand involves predicting the specific scientific category to which each paper belongs to, selecting from a pool of seven distinct categories.

 The dataset can be loaded as follows: